 Carpet Recycling (includes video)

 For years wall to wall carpet has filled our landfills.
 More and more carpet recycling is now taking place and carpet is quickly becoming a green product.
 Shaw is an example of a manufacturer participating in carpet recycling.
 They have established a carpet collection network covering most major U.S. markets.
 The collected carpet is made with nylon 6 face fiber.
 An average of 80 percent of the post-consumer carpet Shaw collects is made with nylon 6 fiber.
-When reclaimed material can’t be recycled into new carpet, it can also be diverted for reuse in carpet cushion, erosion and sediment control products and engineered resins that are used to produce injection molded plastic automobile parts.
+When reclaimed material has been manufactured with plastic and can’t be recycled into new carpet, it can also be diverted for reuse in carpet cushion, erosion and sediment control products and engineered resins that are used to produce injection molded plastic automobile parts.
 Another industry example is Mohawk.
 As part of there recycling program they recycle pop and water bottles into EverStrand carpets.
 With this product, all recycled content can be certified.
 [Read more…]

 With Carpet Claims Not Everyone Has the Same Objective or Expectation